o-o-overflow/dc2020f-casinooo-life-blackjack/README.md

-# DC 2020 Final
+# DC28 CTF Finals
 ## Casinooo Life - Blackjack
-### SPOILERS - This readme contains spoilers if you want to play it with limited spoilers check it out at archive.ooo
+### SPOILERS - This readme contains spoilers if you want to play it with limited spoilers scroll down to the bottom.
 Challenge Author: TrickE with some help from Zardus
+### Description
 Have you always wanted to be a professional gambler?
 Are you ready to enjoy the easy casinooo life?
 Come and play our hot new blackjack game.
 We are the only casino around that will let you 'play it YOUR way' with your own blackjack bot.
 You have chance to beat the house and WIN IT ALL.
 For a safer experience, play at home with your own dealer (be sure you still tip them).
 Please see your interface for details.
 Some limitations apply.
 All dealer decisions final.
 If you have a gambling problem, please get help.

 ###Overview

 This service is comprised of 4 main components.
 A controller, a shuffler, player seats, and a dealer.
-The controller, shuffler, and dealer are Game of Life (GoL) components and are nitted together, in a somewhat Frankenstein fashion, using a heavily modified version of bgolly.
+The controller, shuffler, and dealer are Game of Life (GoL) components and are knitted together, in a somewhat Frankenstein fashion, using a heavily modified version of bgolly.
 The player seats are 16 data objects stored in memory inside the bgolly-dealer used the track the hand-to-hand play information (e.g., money in bank, wager size, current cards, etc.).
 The components controller and dealer communicate run inside different processes that communicate using multiple regions of shared memory.

 ![alt text](https://github.com/o-o-overflow/dc2020f-casinooo-life-blackjack/blob/master/overview-diagram.png?raw=true)